Posted July 18, 2019

 A nation-state successfully compromising the energy sector opens the door to espionage, political leverage, power grid control, and theft—in many nation-state cases, theft of intellectual property.

-In 2017, Russian APT group DragonFly 2.0 compromised US and European energy companies, giving the threat actors enough control of power grids that blackouts could’ve been induced.
+In 2017, Russian APT group DragonFly 2.0 hacked and compromised US and European energy companies, giving the threat actors enough control of power grids that blackouts could’ve been induced.
 In 20+ cases, DragonFly 2.0 gained access to interfaces in which energy engineers doled out commands to equipment directly supplying energy to homes and businesses.
 Though APT attacks have been carried out on Ukranian power grids in 2015 and 2016 causing blackouts, a breach so close to home had not yet been discovered.

 In typical APT fashion, Dragonfly remained undiscovered on company networks since December 2015.
 The group gained access through a phishing attack, harvesting credentials from compromised computers that enabled them remote access to critical machines.
 This breach allowed the APT group to collect screenshots of power grid control panels—positioning them to sabotage critical infrastructure.
 Though the group never acted on this capability, researchers believe that they were waiting on political motivation to deter the US from using its own powerful cyberwarfare against Russia in case of armed conflict or political strife.